DeeHants/Fridgimon/README.md

     </Location>
     ```
     (Note, you cannot add this to `.htaccess`)
-5. Open the browser and navigate to `http://yourhost/eb/`, and you should have a page with JS errors (as unable to access the barcode scanner).
+5. Open the browser and navigate to `http://yourhost/eb/`, and you should have a page with the Fridgimon title.

 ### Enterprise Browser